-- 1. Causing unnecessary suffering to a protected animal, for example kicking, or by unreasonably failing to do something, for example not feeding. - 2.
-Tail docking of dogs the removal of all or part of a dog's tail otherwise than for medical treatment, or carried out by someone other than a veterinary surgeon. - 3.
-Poisoning of animals. - 4.
-Animal fighting where animals are used to fight each other, for example dog and cock fighting.
+- Causing unnecessary suffering to a protected animal, for example kicking, or by unreasonably failing to do something, for example not feeding. - Tail docking of dogs the removal of all or part of a dog's tail otherwise than for medical treatment, or carried out by someone other than a veterinary surgeon. - 3 Poisoning of animals. - Animal fighting where animals are used to fight each other, for example dog and cock fighting.

 Issue What to do Concerned about how a pet animal is being cared for or treated but do not think it is actually suffering.
-Report this to the RSPCA on: 0300 1234 999.
-Try and provide as much information as possible.
-An animal emergency, for example an animal has been left in a vehicle on a warm day, or where an animal is being beaten there and then, or other situations where urgent assistance is needed.
+Visit the RSPCA website for advice on keeping pets healthy, happy and safe: rspca.org.uk An animal emergency, for example an animal has been left in a vehicle on a warm day, or where an animal is being beaten there and then, or other situations where urgent assistance is needed.
 Contact the police on: 999 for urgent assistance.
 The RSPCA can assist but due to limited resources may not be able to attend as quickly as needed or have the statutory powers required to assist the animal.
 Additionally some local authorities have inspectors appointed under the Animal Welfare Act and may also be able to investigate - you can normally find this out on the local authority's website.
-Other cruelty situation where an animal has been cruelly treated, had its tail docked or has been poisoned but urgent assistance is not needed.
+Other cruelty or neglect situation where urgent assistance is not needed.
 Contact the RSPCA on: 0300 1234 999 or your local authority if it deals with wider pet animal issues - you can normally find this out on the local authority's website.
 The police may be able to assist with this also.
 Concerns about animal fighting.
 Contact the RSPCA on: 0300 1234 999.
 The police may be able to assist with this also.